-As with any effective art marketing tool you use, it require some degree of planning to make sure that the advertising supports your brand and it gets the intended message across.
+As with any effective art marketing tool you use, artist cards require some degree of planning to make sure that the advertising supports your brand and it gets the intended message across.
 One common mistake is to not allow enough time to design and produce the materials for your show.
 If have seen it time and time again where the artist had a show with little or no marketing materials to hand out to the guests – don’t let this happen to you!
 Plan ahead and allow yourself plenty of time.

-Elements of an Effective Ad
+Elements of an effective ad

 Think of your art show cards as a form of advertising because they are one!
 Just like any advertisement you should follow the basic rules of creating an effective advertisement.

 Some of the elements you should consider in designing your art marketing card include:

 - Headline – Something to grab you audience’s attention this could be text or graphics (think your art!)

 - Story – What is the story behind your art exhibition or your art?

 - Proposition – You may want to add a bit about the benefits or sizzle of your art